polymathkids/sentiment_classifier/README.md

 models.py is the primary file that is modified
 It defines base classes for the FeatureExtractor and the classifiers, and defines train perceptron and train logistic regression methods.

-### Part 1: Perceptron

-Implement unigram perceptron.

-### Part 2: Logistic Regression

-Implement logistic regression.

-### Part 3: Features
+### Implementation:

-Implementing a more sophisticated set of feature extractors: BigramFeatureExtractor and BetterFeatureExtractor.
+Implement unigram perceptron (from scratch, no packages).
+Implement logistic regression (from scratch, no package help).
+Implement a more sophisticated set of feature extractors: BigramFeatureExtractor and BetterFeatureExtractor.
 Bigram features are indicators on adjacent pairs of words in the text.
 BetterFeatureExtractor experiemnts with different approaches such as logistic regression, other types of n-grams, tf-idf weighting, clipping word frequencies, discarding rare words, discarding stopwords, etc. The inal code is the result of what I found worked best from those experiments.

 ## Command examples